open-cognition/ai-mri/README.md

 | 7     | [Implementation Examples & Analysis tools](https://github.com/open-cognition/ai-mri)                                                             | Practical toolkits and examples for running, extending, and analyzing AI MRI experiments.                             |
 | 8     | OpenAtlas                                                                       | Open source atlas and dashboard mapping and visualizing model behaviors, refusals, and hypotheses across domains.    |
 | 9     | Discover                                                                      | Open source reinforcement learning environment training agents to optimize towards high signal and mechanistically validated model behavior interpretations, hypotheses generation, and research discovery.    |

-Compile experimental designs and elicit hypothese directly from live frontier models with chat or API-level access.

-1. Simply copy an [**AI MRI**](https://github.com/open-cognition/ai-mri/blob/main/scaffolds/ai-mri-lite-v2.4.md) and add it as a variable/test case to use Anthropic's *Evaluate* feature or paste directly into the context window to use with most providers.
-2. Then probe with contextually classified prompts from [**Cognitive Probes**](https://airtable.com/appug6qgTztujHMkc/shrPIFRX1FcpKK0NO) or create your own to begin systematic research.
-Use keyword triggers for focused analysis: [hypothesize], [design_study], [explore_literature], [generate_controls], [full_analysis].

-3. Collect model behavioral data and hypotheses [**(example dataset)**](https://airtable.com/appug6qgTztujHMkc/shr2A8eFo0SyM4FYE) and validate with open source tools such as: `transformer_lens`, `sae_lens`, `neuronpedia`, `nnsight`.

 ## Google AI Studio